Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/6.2.st_centroid.png">

+Once again this result set isn't the most beautiful thing to look at, but the insights this sort of information can unlock is what we are truly after.

 ### Step 3 - Storing our Center Point in a Variable
-So we can use this Center Point of our Top Selling locations in a future query, please Copy what is displayed in the `geometric_center_point` from the previous query and Paste into this steps query (screenshot of this process below).
+So we can use this Center Point of our Top Selling locations in a future query, please copy what is displayed in the `geometric_center_point` from the previous query and paste into between the quotes in this steps query (screenshot of this process below).

+``
+SET center_point = ' ';
+``

-Once pasted, please execute the query which will yield a `Statement executed succesfully.` message.
+Once pasted in, please execute the query which will yield a `Statement executed succesfully.` message.

 <img src = "assets/6.3.set_var.gif">

-Now we can use this Center Point variable to help round out our Geospatial analysis process.
+Now we can use this `center_point` Variable to help conclude our Geospatial analysis.

 ### Step 4 - Finding Locations Furthest Away from our Top Selling Center Point
-As mentioned earlier, our Tasty Bytes Executives are interested in seeing what locations we may want to stop considering having our Food Trucks visit in their weekly schedules.
+As mentioned earlier, our Tasty Bytes Executives are interested in seeing what locations we may want to stop having our Food Trucks visit in their weekly schedules.
 Thankfully, every step we have taken so far has now enabled us to deliver on this exact request.

 Please now kick off the final query of this Quickstart so we can identify which Paris locations we may want to take off our schedules.
-Within the query we will see a new function we haven't used yet -> [TO_GEOGRAPHY](https://docs.snowflake.com/en/sql-reference/functions/to_geography).
+Within the query we will see a new function we haven't used yet, [TO_GEOGRAPHY](https://docs.snowflake.com/en/sql-reference/functions/to_geography).

 ```
 WITH _2022_paris_locations AS